Major European nations suspend use of AstraZeneca vaccine

 ———

-Sylvie Corbet in Paris, Maria Cheng in London and Frances D'Emilio in Rome contributed to this report.
+Sylvie Corbet in Paris, Maria Cheng in London, Jamey Keaten in Geneva and Frances D'Emilio in Rome contributed to this report.

 ———